bobfang1992/pytomlpp/README.md

 Some points you may want to know before use:
 * Using `tomlplusplus` means that this module is fully compatible with TOML v1.0.0.
-* We convert toml structure to native python data structures when parsing, this is more inline with what `json`.
+* We convert toml structure to native python data structures (dict/list etc.) when parsing, this is more inline with what `json` module does.
 * The binding is usind [pybind11](https://github.com/pybind/pybind11)
 * The project is tested using [toml-test](https://github.com/BurntSushi/toml-test), test are written in pytest and googletest.